-By Kamran Yousuf , The Express Tribune With The International New York Times, 15 July 2015
+Written by Kamran Yousuf, The Express Tribune with The International New York Times

 In a joint statement issued after the talks, the two countries decided to arrange meetings of senior military officials to lower tensions along the LoC, a de fac to border that divides Jammu and Kashmir.
 It is not clear whether the latest incident will have any impact on the proposed interaction between the two militaries.